ua-gist604b-f24/syllabus/README.md

 Visit https://covid19.arizona.edu/updates for more updates.

 ### A note on D2L and GitHub
-To be compatible with existing U of A infrastructure and protocols I will handle grades and some limited communication through *D2L* but the majority of the online interaction in this class will involve *GitHub* and *Piazza*.
-As a complement to in-class discussion, we use Piazza to post class-wide questions and discussions.
+To be compatible with existing U of A infrastructure and protocols I will handle grades and some limited communication through *D2L* but the majority of the online interaction in this class will involve *GitHub*.
+As a complement to in-class discussion, we use [GitHub Discussions](https://github.com/ua-gist604b-f24/syllabus/discussions) to post class-wide questions and discussions.
 You can always email me (aaryn@email.arizona.edu) as well.

 ### Class requirements
 All students: